Get started now.

 Since vocational training programs are designed to help students acquire career-specific skills for a broad range of career paths, there are a number of learning formats designed to accommodate the needs of each occupation.

-Whether they are called vocational colleges, technical schools, career colleges, or even collèges d'enseignement général et professionnel (as they are referred to in Quebec), career-oriented educational institutions provide an array of options for those who are interested.
+Whether they are called vocational colleges, technical schools, or career colleges, career-oriented educational institutions provide an array of options for those who are interested.

-At a vocational school, you can enroll in a degree, diploma, certificate, apprenticeship, or pre-apprenticeship program, which may be made up of one or more of the following components:
+At a vocational school, you can enroll in a degree, diploma, certificate, apprenticeship, or pre-apprenticeship program, which may be made up of one or more of the following:

 - In-class instruction